aclank/audionook/README.md

 - Note - `./bin/run_dev.sh` tries to source the `./docker/.env` file but portainer vars seem to override whatever is in .env so it is only there for running the uvicorn server manually outside of docker (like with the `./bin/run_local.sh` or `./bin/run_local.bat` for example)

----
+## Generate and run docker images

-If you dont like using compose files there are also [Makefile commands](https://github.com/aclank/audionook/blob/main/Makefile) for building and starting the docker container.
+If you dont like using compose to manage your containers then there are [Makefile commands](https://github.com/aclank/audionook/blob/main/Makefile) for building and starting the docker container that way.
 Some examples:

 ```make
 docker-run: